Drug Lawyer Toronto

 What Types of Drug Offences Do We Defend?

-We defend against all drug charges or drug offences.
+We defend against all charges or offences.
 We have successfully defended against everything from the most basic possession charge to large-scale drug trafficking charges.

 What is the Best Defence to a Drug Charge?

 We will consider your case carefully, conduct case-specific research, and closely examine the allegations, as well as spend considerable time discussing the allegations with his clients and doing field research.
-Our goal is to find the best available defence for your drug charge or drug offence.
+Our goal is to find the best available defence for your charge or offence.

 Early in his career, Adam Weisberg successfully defended a cocaine possession for the purpose of trafficking case by attacking the police conduct and use of their Taser weapons.
 The charges were dismissed due to violations of the accused’s Charter Rights since the police were found to be not credible and have used their Taser weapons in a cruel and unusual manner.

 The Charter of Rights and Freedoms

 The Charter is often relied upon where the prosecution is able to establish possession of the drugs.
 A capable lawyer will be able to analyze the case to determine if there were violations of the Charter that could potentially lead to an acquittal.
-In complex drug offence cases, there are often search warrants and wiretap authorizations used by the police.
+In complex cases, there are often search warrants and wiretap authorizations used by the police.
 If a Charter violation can be demonstrated, it may be possible to have drug charges dismissed depending on the seriousness of the violation.

 If you or a friend is facing drug charges, contact Adam Weisberg to discuss your case and determine the best defence.